GitjoPowershell/MyVoron/README.md

 # MyVoron
 My Voron 2.4 config files

-Provided after lots of courtesy from the honhonbaguette corner in discord commiters
+Provided after lots of courtesy from people in the honhonbaguette corner on  discord